qihongl/learn-hippo/README.md

 ```
 ### 1. Model training
 I provided job submission files for all simulations: `src/submit-sim*.sh`.
-For example, [src/submit-sim2.sh](https://github.com/qihongl/learn-hippo/blob/master/src/submit-sim2.sh) is the job submission file for simulation 2.
+For example, [src/submit-vary-test-penalty.sh](https://github.com/qihongl/learn-hippo/blob/master/src/submit-vary-test-penalty.sh) is the job submission file to train models with varying penalty level at test.
 Executing this file will train 15 models in parallel with the specified simulation parameters.
-Note that the job of `submit-sim*.sh` is to specify simulation parameters and trigger
+Note that the job of `submit-*.sh` is to specify simulation parameters and trigger
 [train-model.sh](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh).
 Then `train-model.sh` takes those simulation parameters and runs a python program that trains the model, which is general across simulations.